fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 When appropriate, these use cases are paired with the step-by-step examples of how to build various FIXM products provided in the Appendices at the end of this document.

+## Notes

+[1]: It is assumed that validation of the flight plan ensures when code ‘N’ is included in field 10a, no other code is included, but such validation is not part of the translation rules.

+[2]: It is assumed that validation of the flight plan ensures the field 10a code ‘R’ is always paired with field 18 PBN, but such validation is not part of the translation rules.

+[3]: It is assumed that validation of the flight plan ensures the field 10a code ‘Z’ is always paired with at least one of field 18 NAV, COM or DAT, but such validation is not part of the translation rules.

+[4]: It is assumed that validation of the flight plan ensures when code ‘N’ is included in field 10b, no other code is included, but such validation is not part of the translation rules.

+[5]: If field 18 DOF is omitted it is necessary to apply business rules to calculate the date of flight.
+Such business rules are outside the scope of this chapter.
+The responsibility lies with individual stakeholders.